adjtomo/pyadjoint/docs/usage.rst

         )

-The function returns an :class:`~pyadjoint.adjoint_source.AdjointSource` object.
+The function returns an :class:`~pyadjoint.adjoint_source.AdjointSource` object which has a number of useful attributes for understanding misfit.

 .. code::